-Figure 4.
+Figure .
 Log dissolved oxygen concentrations (μg/L) versus Eh measurements

 Table 1 shows the average dissolved oxygen concentrations for RGA monitoring wells located in or near the northwest TCE plume for 1996-2006 (KRCEE 2011) and 2007-2015 (also see Figure 5).
 MW-194 and MW-197 are control wells well outside the plume.
-With the exceptions of the 1996-2006 average for MW-20 and the 2007-2015 average for control well MW-197, the average dissolve oxygen concentrations are above 1,000 μg/L and conditions are considered aerobic.
+With the exceptions of the 1996-2006 average for MW-20 and the 2007-2015 average for control well MW-197, the average dissolved oxygen concentrations are above 1,000 μg/L and conditions are considered aerobic.
 As shown in Figure 6, for unknown reason(s), the groundwater in MW-197 has become less aerobic since 1993.
 Although their averages were above 1,000 μg/L, MW-242 and MW-262 had some dissolved oxygen measurements below 1,000 μg/L until 2008 for MW-242 and 2010 for MW-262 (Table 1; Figure 7).

 MW-20 is located in the upper RGA (URGA) near site J-14 of the northwest plume (Figure 5) and shows an unusually variable pattern of dissolved oxygen measurements over the last two decades.
 Figure 8 shows all of the individual dissolved oxygen measurements for MW-20.
 The dissolved oxygen measurements for MW20 were initially aerobic, but dropped below 1,000 μg/L from March, 1996 to December, 2000.
 From December, 2000 through November, 2009, dissolved oxygen concentrations fluctuated between 180-1,710 μg/L. Between November, 2009 and April, 2013, the dissolved oxygen concentration dramatically increased from 410 to 3,700 μg/L and has remained well above 3,000 μg/L through the most recently available measurement taken in June, 2012.
 At this point, the cause(s) for the dissolved oxygen fluctuations are unclear.

 Iron(II)

 Iron (II) or ferrous iron is generally very soluble in circum-neutral pH water and forms from the reduction of Fe(III) under anaerobic conditions.
 The presence of dissolved Fe(II) (Fe2+) is also an indicator of anaerobic degradation of TCE and other chlorinated ethenes (KRCEE 2008, 14-15, also see below).
-Although the RGA is generally oxidizing, Fe2+ has been detected in RGA groundwaters in several MW wells as shown in Table 2.
+Although the RGA is generally oxidizing, Fe2+ has been detected in RGA groundwater in several MW wells as shown in Table 2.
 Most of the measurements were performed in 2004-2006.
-Figure 9 shows that most of the Fe2+ measurements were in groundwaters with more than 1,000 μg/L dissolved oxygen and that the Fe2+ concentrations were highly variable.
+Figure 9 shows that most of the Fe2+ measurements were in groundwater with more than 1,000 μg/L dissolved oxygen and that the Fe2+ concentrations were highly variable.
 Under these oxidizing conditions, the Fe2+ should be metastable.
 Sufficient analyses are not available for the RGA to obtain correlations between Fe2+ and nitrite, sulfide, or total organic carbon, all of which may occur under anaerobic conditions.

-Table .
+Table 1.
 Average dissolved oxygen concentrations PGDP Northwest Plume.